dmatik/switcher-boiler-card/README.md

 -   Optional additional 2 sensors to display in state field.
 Sensor 1 to be displayed when Switcher is On.
 Sensor 2 to be displayed when Switcher is On and Off.
 -   Optional icon sensor, very useful to display water temperature (if you have it installed separatelly), instead if icon.
 -   Optional temperature color thresholds when icon sensor is being used.
+-   Optional, configurable color thresholds for Cold and Hot limits, when icon sensor is being used.
 -   The time selection button loops through configurable timer values in minutes, when clicked.
 -   Turn on with or without selected timer.
 -   Support editing in YAML as well (please see table below).